SAPAA Newsletter No. 57, February 2026

 The Future of SAPAA

 Discussion of future directions of SAPAA was a central part of the AGM.
-The cost for a full fledged version of a SAPAA 2.0 plan was estimated at $25,000 – 75,000 per year.
-This is currently out of reach.
-The members agreed to a toned version of SAPAA 2.0 which means that the site inspection process will continue, with responsibilities and costs carried by the individual observer rather than being carried and reimbursed by a SAPAA fund.
-More details details are available via Newsletter #56 as well as the 2025 President’s AGM Report.
+The cost for a full fledged version of a SAPAA 2.0 plan was estimated at $25,000 to 75,000 per year.
+Given the cost, the members agreed to a toned-down version of SAPAA 2.0.
+The site inspection process will continue but with responsibilities and costs carried by the individual.
+More details are available via Newsletter #56 as well as the 2025 President’s AGM Report.

 iNaturalist Project

-Protected Areas” are now delineated on the iNat database.
-All observations recorded by iNat users will automatically be available as distribution records and should serve useful for the biodiversity documentation of our Protected Areas.
+Protected Areas are now delineated on the iNat database.
+All observations recorded by iNat users will automatically be available as distribution records and should serve to document he biodiversity of our Protected Areas.

 Community Outreach

 • SIR Dragon, March 19.
-A review of the Site Inspection Reporting application’s by individuals with deep knowledge of IT, environmental issues, and conducting inspections.
+A review of the Site Inspection Reporting application by individuals with deep knowledge of IT, environmental issues, and conducting inspections.

 • Rural MLA Information Session, March 20.
 A chance for rural MLAs to learn about the Natural Areas in their backyard, their value and how they are being abused.